Flame and the (Fairly) New World of Cyber Warfare

 Regardless of the above, once vulnerability is identified and a weapon developed to exploit that vulnerability, that weapon is here to stay.
 Human history provides us with no real example of people voluntarily giving up a military technology once they had it and consequently we can expect to see cyber-weapons as a growing part of our national arsenal, as well as in those of our likely adversaries.

 Have ideas to add related to the “Flame” computer virus?
-Discuss with the authors on Twitter @CTUHomeland, or leave a comment below.
+Discuss with the author on Twitter @CTUHomeland, or leave a comment below.

 Nadav Morag, Ph.D., University Dean of Security Studies at Colorado Technical University, is a recognized expert in matters related to homeland security, intelligence and foreign policy.
-Stephen Recca, MA, Program Director for Homeland Security at CTU, specializes in homeland defense and national security.
-Follow their tweets @CTUHomeland.
+Follow his tweets @CTUSecurity.